 - It’s lightweight and easy to move

 Whichever material you choose, make sure it fits your style and personality.
-Each different type of material has its pros and cons and will be perfect for different situations.
-Get hunting, and good luck!
+Each type of material has pros and cons and will be perfect for different situations.
+Get hunting and good luck!

-There really is some fantastic garden furniture on the market today, and that is all thanks to some equally fantastic companies who consistently push the boundaries and get us furniture lovers all excited.
+There is some fantastic garden furniture on the market today, thanks to some equally impressive companies who consistently push the boundaries and excite us furniture lovers.
 So, who are the leading garden furniture brands?

-AFK Garden is a company based in Lincolnshire specialises in design and manufacturing high quality wooden garden furniture.
-Their range includes arbours, swing seats, planters, bridges and log stores.
+AFK Garden is a company based in Lincolnshire that specialises in designing and manufacturing high-quality wooden garden furniture.
+Their range includes arbours, swing seats, planters, bridges, and log stores.

-Anchor Fast have been around for over 25 years and design and manufacture a range of wooden garden furniture for consumers and the education and leisure markets.
-This includes schools and universities, pubs and parks.
+Anchor Fast has been around for over 25 years and designs and manufactures a range of wooden garden furniture for consumers and the education and leisure markets.
+This includes schools and universities, pubs, and parks.

 Garden Furniture Global

-For 75 years Garden Furniture Global have been designing and manufacturing luxury garden furniture.
-They specialise in both aluminium and resin weave furniture including from seats, tables and sofa sets, and they also produce parasols, gazebos and accessories.
+For 75 years, Garden Furniture Global has been designing and manufacturing luxury garden furniture.
+They specialise in aluminium and resin weave furniture, including seats, tables, and sofa sets, and they also produce parasols, gazebos, and accessories.

 Innovators International is a world-renowned brand which was incorporated in 1988.
-Since then they have been designing and manufacturing high quality garden furniture of all different types including rattan, teak, oak, iron and resin.
-Their product range includes dining sets, loungers, benches, sofa sets, bistro sets, gazebos, parasols and much more.
+Since then, they have been designing and manufacturing high-quality garden furniture, including rattan, teak, oak, iron, and resin.
+Their product range includes dining sets, loungers, benches, sofa sets, bistro sets, gazebos, parasols, and more.

-Kaemingk offers a range of beautiful, original and creative items for your home – both inside and out.
-Their outdoor living collection ranges from sofas and garden benches to cushions, fountains and lighting.
-If you’re looking for something stylish that’s a little bit different, Kaemingk’s range of products is well worth a look.
+Kaemingk offers a range of beautiful, original, and creative items for your home –inside and out.
+Their outdoor living collection ranges from sofas and garden benches to cushions, fountains, and lighting.
+Kaemingk’s range of products is well worth a look if you’re looking for something stylish that’s a little bit different.

 Masters Outdoor Leisure

-Masters Outdoor Leisure is a company based in the Cradley Heath in the West Midlands, who specialise in the design and manufacture of stylish gazebos to suit all occasions.
-They also provide gazebo accessories including casual chairs, swing hammocks and cushions.
+Masters Outdoor Leisure is a company based in Cradley Heath in the West Midlands, specialising in designing and manufacturing stylish gazebos for all occasions.
+They also provide gazebo accessories, including casual chairs, swing hammocks and cushions.

-Supremo Leisure is a popular and stylish brand who provide a range of weave, aluminium and fabric garden furniture items for formal dining, or relaxing with the family.
-Their range includes dining sets, sofa sets, duo sets, parasols and more.
+Supremo Leisure is a popular and stylish brand that provides a range of weave, aluminium and fabric garden furniture items for formal dining or relaxing with the family.
+Their range includes dining sets, patio furniture, sofa sets, duo sets, parasols, and more.

 Zest 4 Leisure

-Zest 4 Leisure was founded in 2005 with the aim if bringing high quality timber products to retailers and garden centres.
-Their products look fantastic and can really add style to any outdoor space.
-They provide a range of timber products including tables, chairs, benches, companion seats, arbours, pergolas, fences, storage boxes and climbing support for plants.
-If you like wood, pay these guys a visit!
+Zest 4 Leisure was founded in 2005 with the aim of bringing high-quality timber products to retailers and garden centres.
+Their products look fantastic and can add style to any outdoor space.
+They provide a range of timber products, including tables, chairs, benches, companion seats, arbours, pergolas, fences, storage boxes and climbing support for plants.
+If you like wood, visit these guys!

-Keeping your garden furniture looking great is no easy task, but it is essential if you want it to get years of enjoyment out of it.
-Nobody wants to invest in stylish and comfortable garden furniture, only to have to pay out to replace it after a couple of years.
-So, here’s some tips on keeping your furniture looking great and working as it should.
+Keeping your garden furniture looking great is a challenging task.
+Properly caring for your outdoor furniture is essential if you want it to get years of enjoyment out of it.
+Nobody wants to invest in stylish and comfortable garden furniture only to pay to replace it after a few years.
+So, here are some tips on keeping your furniture looking great and working as it should.

-Cast-iron is a beautiful material which can provide you with a traditional, authentic Victorian-style to your outdoor space.
-The compromise you face when purchasing this type of furniture is that it requires quite a bit of maintenance to keep it looking great.
+Cast iron is a beautiful material that provides a traditional, authentic Victorian style for your outdoor space.
+The compromise you face when purchasing this type of furniture is that it requires a lot of maintenance to keep it looking great.

-Unlike cast-iron, aluminium garden furniture is rust-proof making it easier to maintain.
-All it requires is a wipe-down with soap and water once a year to clean off the dirt.
-It is much lighter than cast-iron, which means it is much easier to move into your shed or outhouse during the winter months.
-When it is outside, we recommend covering with a waterproof cover to prolong its life.
-As with all painted furniture, it is possible for the paint to get chipped or cracked.
-If this happens, clean the area and touch it up with some metal paint.
+When it is outside, we recommend covering it with a waterproof cover to prolong its life.
+As with all painted furniture, the paint can get chipped or cracked.
+If this happens, clean the area, and touch it up with some metal paint.

-We recommend monthly cleaning with soap and water to keep the dreaded mould and mildew at bay, and 6 monthly (or yearly at a push) varnishing to keep it looking fresh.
-The great thing about wooden furniture, which sets it apart from all other furniture material, is that no matter how old or damaged it may be, you can always, sand, varnish, paint and restore it to its former glory.
+As garden furniture specialists, we recommend monthly cleaning with soap and water to keep the dreaded mould and mildew at bay and six monthly (or yearly at a push) varnishing to keep it looking fresh.
+The great thing about wooden furniture, which sets it apart from all other furniture materials, is that no matter how old or damaged it may be, you can always sand, varnish, paint and restore it to its former glory.